Public Health Major

 Public Health, B.S.

-This degree type is perfect for students who want a strong science background.
-Students interested in the medical fields should choose this option.
+This degree type is perfect for students who want a strong science foundation.
+It’s ideal for students planning for medical or clinical careers.

 View Curriculum: Public Health, B.S.